serverless/blog/posts/2017-08-11-serverless-ops-metrics.md

     )
 ```

 In this example, we're storing a metric named `KinesisRecordsSeen` that stores the number of Kinesis records in each Lambda invocation batch.
-The metric namespace helps to segregate metrics from one another, so I could have a `KinesisRecordsSeen` metric for each of my different functions.
+We're storing the metric in the `AWS/Lambda` namespace with a `FunctionName` dimension to segregate metrics from one another, so I could have a `KinesisRecordsSeen` metric for each of my different functions.

 I can easily set up alerts on my custom metrics as well.
 Let's say I want an email alert whenever I see more than 1000 Kinesis records in 5 minutes: